alphiephalphie/RxVision/README.md

 Using the MobileDeepPill model as a benchmark, we aim to initially achieve 50% accuracy and work towards the 97% the MDP team reached.

-**Results (final pending):** Baseline model scored 70% accuracy and final model at this time is nearing 70% as well.
+**Results (final pending):** Baseline model scored 510% accuracy, final model at this time is nearing 70%.

 ### Repository Navigation
 <pre>